Current version: February 4, 2022

-We host your data on AWS (Amazon Web Services, Inc. 410 Terry Avenue North Seattle WA 98109, USA) powered by Cloudinary (Cloudinary Ltd., 38 Chancery Lane, The Cursitor Building, London WC2A 1EN, United Kingdom).
-Although AWS’s servers are located in Frankfurt, Germany, your data will still be transferred legally to the United States, a country outside the EEA (a so-called “Third Country”).
+We host your content-data on AWS (Amazon Web Services, Inc. 410 Terry Avenue North Seattle WA 98109, USA) powered by Cloudinary (Cloudinary Ltd., 38 Chancery Lane, The Cursitor Building, London WC2A 1EN, United Kingdom).
+Although AWS’s servers are located in Frankfurt, Germany, your content-data will still be transferred legally to the United States, a country outside the EEA (a so-called “Third Country”).
 However, we will ensure that an adequate level of data protection is maintained at all times.
-We will ensure that the data recipients are either certified according to the so-called “EU-US Privacy Shield” (as is currently the case with AWS) or that the so-called EU standard contractual clauses are included in our contracts with these providers in order to guarantee security of processing and an adequate level of data protection at all times.
+We will ensure that the content-data recipients are either certified according to the so-called “EU-US Privacy Shield” (as is currently the case with AWS) or that the so-called EU standard contractual clauses are included in our contracts with these providers in order to guarantee security of processing and an adequate level of data protection at all times.

 We process and store your personal data as far as this is necessary to fulfil our contractual or legal obligations.
 Therefore, we store the data for the duration of the contractual relationship with you and after termination only to the extent and for as long as required by law.
-If the data is no longer required to fulfil legal obligations (e.g. under tax or commercial law), it will be deleted unless further processing is necessary to preserve evidence or to defend against legal claims against us.
+If the data is no longer required to fulfill legal obligations (e.g. under tax or commercial law), it will be deleted unless further processing is necessary to preserve evidence or to defend against legal claims against us.

 Within the scope of the GDPR you can assert the following rights against us: